 - An increase in Group-related notifications.

-We think it poses a brilliant opportunity for businesses.
-The opportunity to connect with audiences in a personal way and build member communities around key interest topics.
+We think it poses a brilliant opportunity for businesses to connect with audiences in a personal way and build member communities around key interest topics.

 To harness this, encourage key employees to contribute to Groups by posting thought-leadership content, joining discussions, and developing connections with industry figures and prospective clients.